 The lounge offers food and beverage services, a smoking room, a business center, lockers, a quiet zone, an internet facility, and a gaming room for kids.
 While the Al Maha airport lounge is undoubtedly exceptional, it can get terribly crowded.
 When it is overcrowded, the Oryx Lounge has the advantage with equally good food and a more relaxed atmosphere.
 They also have shower facilities.

-Economy passengers are able to gain access to the lounge for a nominal fee (currently QAR 200).
+Economy passengers are able to gain access to the lounge for a nominal fee (currently 200ر.ق QAR).

 4. Qatar Airways First Class Lounge

 The First Class lounge is located on the second level Duty-Free Plaza South and offers facilities that include complimentary high-speed Wi-Fi, shower facilities, smoking room, and family rooms.
-The lounge is accessible to Qatar Airways Platinum as well as other Oneworld airlines Emerald frequent flyer customers and eligible guests.
+The lounge is accessible to Qatar Airways Platinum, other Oneworld airlines Emerald frequent flyer customers, and eligible guests.

 This is absolutely not the best First Class or even Business Class lounge in Doha airport but is a good option if you have status and are not flying premium.

-It has two dining areas one a la carte area with Arabic and western dishes and one buffet area with salads, soups, sandwiches, and a couple of hot dishes.
+It has two dining areas, one a la carte area with Arabic and western dishes, one buffet area with salads, soups, sandwiches, and a couple of hot dishes.
 Alcohol is available on request.

 5. Business Class Lounge